 07 of 10

-Weighing in at less than 7 pounds, the Maltese like the Toy Poodle is often smaller than an average-sized cat.
-Also a member of the Toy Group, the Maltese is a gentle and loving companion with an easy-going attitude.
+Weighing less than 7 pounds, the Maltese is sized similarly to a toy poodle; it is often smaller than an average-sized cat.
+Also categorized as a toy, the Maltese is a gentle and loving companion with an easy-going attitude.
 A Maltese is usually fine lying on the couch, ignoring much of anything else going on, including the activities of a cat.

 08 of 10